 In this video, Dr. Jim, ADHD specialist and founder of FastBraiin, answers the question,

-"Will my ADHD child have lifelong problems?"
+"Does my child have ADHD?"